Quit India Movement:

-Subhash Chandra Bose, who escaped from India in 1941, repeatedly spoke over radio from Berlin arousing anti-British feeling which gave rise to pro-Japanese sentiments.
+Subhash Chandra Bose, who escaped from India in 1941, repeatedly spoke over the radio from Berlin arousing anti-British feelings which gave rise to pro-Japanese sentiments.

 The Congress under Gandhiji felt that the British must be compelled to accept Indian demands or quit the country.

 A meeting of the Congress Working Committee in Wardha passed the Quit India Resolution on 14th July 1942 which was later endorsed and passed on 8th August at the Bombay session of the Congress.

 On 8 August 1942, Gandhi made a call to Do or Die in his Quit India speech delivered in Mumbai at the Gowalia Tank Maidan.

 But before the Congress leaders could start the movement formally, all important leaders of Congress were arrested before the dawn of 9th August 1942.

 Congress was banned and declared as an illegal organization.

 The news of the arrest of popular leaders shocked the nation.
 Their anger and resentment were expressed through numerous agitations, hartals, processions and demonstrations in all parts of the country.

 At some places, such as in Balia district in the U.P., Midanapur district of West Bengal and in Satara in Bombay, the revolt took a serious turn.

 Although Gandhiji was jailed at once, younger activists organized strikes and acts of sabotage all over the country.